nottpty/Snake_softspec/README.md

 # README #

-This README will show about compound of project, creator and controller.
+This README will show about compound of project, creator, controller and optional.

 ### How many class in this project ###